We thank you for your interest in The Aleph Review.

 We allow authors to submit their contributions simultaneously to other publications, but you are required to withdraw your contribution to The Aleph Review in case it gets selected by another publisher prior to our acceptance decision.

-Please note that our acceptance of your submission implicitly implies that you may not publish elsewhere until after The Aleph Review is out in print.
-If, after it appears in The Aleph Review and you wish to re-publish the accepted piece in another journal/book/online platform, please include an acknowledgement in the publication that it appears ‘Courtesy of The Aleph Review’ and also inform us where you are going to publish it.
-If your submission appears in another publication prior to the release of The Aleph Review—unless under special or unavoidable circumstances by prior mutual agreement—it will be immediately withdrawn from further consideration by us.
+Please note that our acceptance of your submission implicitly implies that you may not publish elsewhere until after The Aleph Review digital has published your work.
+If, after it appears on our website, and you wish to re-publish the accepted piece in another journal/book/online platform, please include an acknowledgement in the publication that it appears ‘Courtesy of The Aleph Review’ and also inform us where you are going to publish it.
+If your submission appears in another publication prior to the release of The Aleph Review, it will be immediately withdrawn from further consideration by us.

 You may reach out to us over social media (@thealephreview on Facebook, Twitter and Instagram) or by email (email@example.com) for any clarifications.